The Cricket (1980 film)

 The Cricket (Italian: La Cicala) is a 1980 Italian erotic drama film directed by Alberto Lattuada.
-For this film Virna Lisi was awarded David di Donatello for best actress, while Fred Bongusto won the Nastro d'Argento for best score.
+For this film Virna Lisi was awarded the David di Donatello for best actress, while Fred Bongusto won the Nastro d'Argento for best score.

 Plot summary

 As noted in a January 2007 edit summary the following is lifted word for word from IMDb where it is bylined as by Mark van Dyke (Symian) of RealmBBS.

 Clio plays a fun-loving girl who likes men.
 She leaves her home town and meets up with Wilma, a once-famous singer.
 After Wilma bombs out at a local joint they hook up together and become prostitutes.

 Enter Tony who falls for Wilma and opens a gas/food/lodging establishment after they marry.
 Tony slowly gets fed up with Wilma, especially after her beautiful daughter arrives.
 An erotic yet tragic film.